The COMPASS2 program has already enrolled three cohorts and is not recruiting anymore students for this cycle

 The program was established by the National Science Foundation (NSF) to address the need to increase the number of graduates in the STEM fields substantially.

-- $6000/year need based scholarship
+- $6000/year need-based scholarship

 - Mentoring one-on-one by Biology and Chemistry faculty

-- Career advise and preparation
+- Career advice and preparation

 - Professional Development